fmalina/revisions-blocl/activism/uninhabitableearth.md

 percent.

-2.1 billion people around the world do not have access to safe drinking water, and 4.5 billion don’t have safely managed water for sanitation.
+2.1 billion people around the world do not have access to safe drinking water, and 4.5 billion don't have safely managed water for sanitation.

 Half of the world’s population depends on seasonal melt from high-elevation snow and ice, deposits that are dramatically threatened by warming.